 Wiawaka was created by and for women in 1903.
 It is the oldest and longest continuously operating retreat for women in America.
-We are proud to honor our tradition and embrace the future as we word to maintain this historic property and fulfill the mission set forth by our founder, Mary Fuller.
+We are proud to honor our tradition and embrace the future as we work to maintain this historic property and fulfill the mission set forth by our founder, Mary Fuller.

 The daughter of a Troy industrialist, Mary Fuller was active at St Paul’s Episcopal Church and the Troy Young Women’s Association (which later became the YWCA).
 She used her position and wealth to help the young, mainly immigrant, female textile workers employed as shirt collar makers, laundresses and millworkers in Troy and Cohoes.